 Mint Chip Ice Cream

-I remember a few years later, after the dairy closed, when we bought a tub of Breyers ‘all-natural’ ice cream at the supermarket and I lifted the lid off the tub of mint chip ice cream only to be surprised to find that mint ice cream wasn’t really green at all, but almost pure, snowy white, save for the chunks of chocolate studded about here and there.
+I remember a few years later, after the dairy closed, when we bought a tub of ‘all-natural’ ice cream at the supermarket and I lifted the lid off the tub of mint chip ice cream, I was surprised to find that mint ice cream wasn’t really green at all, but almost pure, snowy white, save for the chunks of chocolate studded about here and there.

 I loved writing my ice cream book, The Perfect Scoop, because when I worked in the restaurant kitchen, my very favorite things to do was to make ice cream.
 I found ice cream to be a perfect backdrop for playing around with a whole bunch of flavors, not just chocolate and vanilla.
 And it seems everyone loves ice cream, including me.